aprilxyc/coding-interview-practice/README.md

 - If you have a problem involvig balanced parentheses, not only can you use a stack, you can also use a count and + or - it
 - isDigit() does not work wiht negatives!
 - MinStack and MaxStack relies on caching.
 If you get many items that do not influence the cache, then you can get constant in terms of case.
 However, you are still bound by linear time.
+- Remember you cannot change the number in a tuple!!
+- Anything with some kind of words and backspacing or removing letters / comparing them will probably involve a stack
+- Learn more about generators (and the yield keyword?)

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.